6. Multiplicative Functionals#

 Thus we are left with an equivalent minimization problem in which the translation term is subtracted off to obtain the bound of interest.

-[Chen et al., 2020] propose extensions of the one-period divergence measures to multi-period counterparts that remain tractable and revealing.
+[Chen et al., 2020] propose extensions of the one-period divergence measures to multi-period counterparts that remain tractable and enlightening.
 Their method for accommodating conditioning information for bounding such divergences has a direct extension to the problem considered here.

-Notice that if the martingale component of the stochastic discount factor is identically one, then a testable implication is:
+If the martingale component of the stochastic discount factor is identically one, then a testable implication is: